cardboard-iguana/cardboard-iguana.com/log/2021-10-03-tryhackme-complete-beginner.md

 ### Exploiting SMTP

-Now we’re going to use Hydra to try to brute-force an SSH password.
+Now we're going to use Hydra to try to brute-force an SSH password.
 This looks a lot like using Hydra to brute-force an FTP password.

 ```bash
 hydra -t 4 -l $USER_NAME -P $WORDLIST \